-After passing written comprehensive exams, the student must then schedule an oral defense date with their committee.
-The oral defense must occur in the same semester as the written examination.
+After passing written comprehensive exams, the student must contact faculty members serving on the Comprehensive Examination Core Committee (including their Major Professor if not serving on the committee) to find a mutually agreeable time to meet for the oral examination.
+A two-hour block of time should be scheduled.
+The oral defense must occur in the same semester as the written examination unless there are extenuating circumstances and approval by the Major Professor.
 Students must be enrolled in three credit hours during the semester in which the oral defense takes place.
-It is student's responsibility to do this without reminder from their MP or core committee chair.
+It is student's responsibility to ensure that these requirements are met.

-Exactly two weeks prior to the student's scheduled orals date, the Major Professor supplies all scores to the student and notifies the student of (a) all failed questions, if any, AND (b) the two (2) lowest-scored, but passed questions, and that the oral portion of the examination will pertain to those questions.
+Exactly two weeks prior to the student's scheduled orals date, the Major Professor supplies all scores to the student and notifies the student of (a) all failed questions, if any, AND (b) the two (2) lowest-scored, but passed questions.
+The oral portion of the examination will focus on the content areas covered in these questions.

-• For example, if a student passed all questions, then their oral examination will pertain to their two lowest-scored questions.
-Alternatively, if a student failed one (1) question, then their oral examination will pertain to the one failed question AND the two lowest-scored (but passed) questions.
-In the event that there are more than two "lowest" scored questions (e.g., student receives a score of exactly 6 on three questions), the major professor will determine which two will be discussed in the oral examination and inform the student accordingly.
+For example, if a student passed all questions, then their oral examination will focus on the content areas covered in their two lowest-scored questions.
+Alternatively, if a student failed one (1) question, then their oral examination will focus on the content areas covered in the one failed question AND the two lowest-scored (but passed) questions.
+In the event that there are more than two questions with the exact same "lowest score", the Major Professor will determine which of the two questions (or if both) will be the focus of discussion in the oral examination and inform the student.

-At this point, it is imperative to announce that you will be taking oral comprehensive exams, as the examination is open to all members of the UGA faculty.
+At this point, the student is required to announce that they will be taking oral comprehensive exams, as the examination is open to all members of the UGA faculty.